shapleya/tf_gcp_iap_tunnel_ssh_demo/README.md

 > gcloud compute instances list
 12. confirm you can ssh to the frontend server:
 > gcloud beta compute ssh --tunnel-through-iap my-bastion-server
+13. confirm from your bastion/frontend server, that you can read the contents of your created storage bucket (the instance authenticates as its service account by default)
+> touch example.file
+> gsutil cp example.file gs://your-bucket-name
+> gsutil ls gs://your-bucket-name
-13. confirm you cannot ssh directly to the backend server using the same account:
+14. confirm you cannot ssh directly to the backend server using the same account:
 > gcloud beta compute ssh --tunnel-through-iap my-backend-server